Inflanty/micro_project/README.md

 ## Why actionless?

-The light is conntroled only by BLE devices, there is no switches, neither lamps are controlled manualy.
-Every noticed triger will activate relevant function (eg Lights ON)
+The light is conntroled only by BLE devices, there is no switches, neither lamps aren't controlled manualy.
+Every noticed triger will activate relevant function (eg Lights ON).

 # PROJECT_v1.0
 ## Motor Control